A Funny Thing Happened on the Way to My Article: Lessons from the Greatest Generation in Hood County

 Who was this cultured, dark-haired stranger; so suddenly appeared, so silent about his origins?
 Over the last sixteen or so decades a partial answer, most of it supported by some form of actual evidence, has been found.
 But the final answer, the one that matters, still eludes us.
 To put flesh on the bones of that story described in the summary above is to give substance to ghostly mystery, for the man called St. Helen appears then disappears again from history like a paranormal wraith in the night.
 Our only certainty is in the beginning — we know the event from which this man himself claimed John St. Helen sprang.

+On April 14, 1865, several years before St. Helen’s arrival in northeast Texas, U.S. President Abraham Lincoln was shot and killed by a derringer wielding assassin as he attended a performance in Ford’s Theater in Washington, D.C.
+The assassin was a Shakespearean stage actor named John Wilkes Booth.
+Booth was a member of the then famous Booth family acting dynasty and was one of the most prominent and famous actors of the day.
+He was also a known Confederate sympathizer.
 Once Booth leaps from the Presidential box to the stage, and flees into the night, the mystery begins.
 We know he had accomplices; we know other murders were planned and attempted that night.
 We know Booth had a well-planned escape route.
 We know he had knowledge of a people across the Potomac in Southern territory ready to help him vanish.
 We know he had his broken leg tended by Dr. Samuel Mudd, and we think we know that, at least for a time, he hid in a barn owned by a farmer named Garrett.
 We know federal troops surrounded the barn.
 We know they fired multiple shots into the barn.
 We know the barn caught fire, either set or from a broken lantern, and partially burned.
 We know there was a body found in the barn afterward.

 From there forward are myths and mystery.
 The myriad versions of the story of how government troops knew of Booth’s supposed presence in the barn, how long he was there, and what exactly transpired that evening do little to assure history of the veracity of the official government version of the tale.
 Even more staggering are the wildly divergent descriptions from many supposedly reliable sources as to the description and identity of the man who died there that day.
 But for the purposes of our story, let it suffice to say that descriptions vary from sworn statements that the body